shanerodrigues/random-restaurant-app/README.md

 # Random Restaurant App

-This app allows you to search for a restaurant given a latitude and longitude.
+This app suggests a random restaurant given a latitude and longitude.

 Made using React and VS Code.